ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 increases this tax, people will hold lower real balances.

 Whether seignorage rises or falls depends on whether inflation rises more or less than the decline in money holdings.
+We will discuss this in more detail in a couple of lectures.

 Government Debt is a Weighted Accumulation of Past Deficits
 ------------------------------------------------------------